-Employers are required to submit the employment income information of all employees including:
+Employers are required to submit the employment income information of the following categories of employees:

 Important information for employers